backdrop-contrib/view_unpublished/README.txt

 This small module adds the missing permissions "view any unpublished content" and "view unpublished $content_type content" to Drupal 7.

+This module also integrates with the core Content overview screen at /admin/content.
+If you choose the "not published" filter, Drupal will show you unpublished content you're allowed to see.

 Using view_unpublished with Views
 ---------------------------------
 Use the "Published or admin" filter, NOT "published = yes".
 Views will then